LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

    returns "false".

 .. note::
-   In previous versions of Lasso, these bit methods modified the integer in-place.
-In Lasso 9, integers are by-value objects and are immutable, so it is not possible to change their value in-place.
+   Integers are by-value objects and are immutable, so it is not possible to change their value.
+This is in contrast to previous versions of Lasso, where these bit methods modified the integer in-place.

 Perform a Bitwise Or